 Three C’s for fuel and dust fire avoidance (3):

 • Capture dust before it escapes into a work area by using properly designed, installed, approved, and maintained dust collection systems.

-• Contain dust within equipment, systems or rooms that are built and operated to safely handle combustible dust.
+• Contain dust within the equipment, systems, or rooms that are built and operated to safely handle combustible dust.

-• Clean work areas, overhead surfaces and concealed spaces frequently and thoroughly using safe housekeeping methods to remove combustible dusts not captured or contained.
+• Clean work areas, overhead surfaces, and concealed spaces frequently and thoroughly using safe housekeeping methods to remove combustible dust not captured or contained.

 Today, most businesses have specific industrial safety measures in place in order to avoid a fire or explosion.
 But such systems are only as good as the people who monitor them.
 Vigilance must be constant.